-The date of this prospectus is July 1, 2019
+The date of this prospectus is July 1, 2020

 Interval Fund.
-The Fund has an interval fund structure pursuant to which the Fund, subject to applicable law, conducts quarterly repurchase offers for Shares, which the Fund expects to be for a maximum of 5% of the Fund's outstanding Shares at net asset value ("NAV") per quarter, subject to approval of the Board of Trustees (the "Board," and each of the trustees on the Board, a "Trustee").
+The Fund has an interval fund structure pursuant to which the Fund, subject to applicable law, conducts quarterly repurchase offers for Shares at net asset value ("NAV"), subject to approval of the Board of Trustees (the "Board," and each of the trustees on the Board, a "Trustee").
 It is possible that a repurchase offer may be oversubscribed, with the result that shareholders may only be able to have a portion of their Shares repurchased.
 There is no assurance that you will be able to tender your Shares when or in the amount that you desire.
 The Fund's Shares are not listed, and the Fund does not currently intend to list its Shares for trading, on any national securities exchange.
 There is not expected to be any secondary trading market in the Shares.
 Even though the Fund makes quarterly repurchase offers to repurchase a portion of the Shares to try to provide liquidity to shareholders, you should consider the Shares to be illiquid.